wp-plugins/custom-avatars-for-comments/readme.txt

 A: Please read the Installation section.

 Q: How do I remove the link to the plugin homepage?<br />
-A: Please see the plugin's settings page, you can disable it there.
+A: Please read the plugin's settings page, you can disable it there.

 == Changelog ==
+= 0.1.1.0 ( 2010-04-02 ) =
+ * Additional class for custom avatars.
+Useful if they have a different  size than your blog's gravatars.
 = 0.1.0.3 ( 2010-04-01 ) =
  * Convert entities in readme.txt.
  * Fix CSS, JS paths.